ericwyles/pepr-examples/README.md

 ### Building and Testing

-To build these modules you need to have npm and uds cli.
+To build and test these modules locally, you need to have k3d, npm and uds cli.
 A `tasks.yaml` is included with commands to build and test.

 Run commands using `uds run`